Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Honda's adorably retro Urban EV concept stole our hearts when it was revealed back in 2017.
 Thanks to a hugely positive response from the press and customers alike, Honda is now almost ready to put the car into production.

 Honda admits the car, yet to receive its proper name, won't be aimed at drivers on a tight budget.
 Instead, the Japanese carmaker wants to channel Apple and the iPhone by producing a high-quality and desirable product with an inflated price tag.
-The interior features two 12-inch dashboard screens, plus a further pair of displays for video feeds from two cameras which replace conventional wing mirrors.
+The interior features two 12-inch dashboard screens, along with a pair of additional displays for video feeds from two cameras, which replace conventional wing mirrors.

 Although it has 'prototype' in its name, Honda says the car shown in Geneva is 98 percent representative of the final design, which will go on sale later this year.